Alex Krieger, FAIA

 Alex Krieger, FAIA has combined a career of teaching and practice, dedicating himself in both to understanding how to improve the quality of place and life in our major urban areas.

-Mr. Kriegers major publications include: Editing Urban Design, 2009; Co-editing two volumes of Harvard Design Magazine, (focusing on the evolution of urban design as a discipline), 2005-06; Remaking the Urban Waterfront, 2004; Mapping Boston, 1999; Towns and Town Planning Principles, 1994; A Design Primer for Towns and Cities, 1990; and Past Futures: Two Centuries of Imagining Boston, 1988.
-He has authored numerous essays on American urbanization for various publications.
+Mr. Krieger’s major publications include: Co-editing Urban Design (University of Minnesota Press, 2008) two volumes of Harvard Design Magazine, (focusing on the evolution of urban design as a discipline), 2005-06; Remaking the Urban Waterfront, 2004; Mapping Boston, 1999; Towns and Town Planning Principles, 1994; A Design Primer for Towns and Cities, 1990; and Past Futures: Two Centuries of Imagining Boston, 1988.
+He has also authored more than two-dozen essays on American urbanization for various publications.
 He lectures frequently at national conferences and universities.

 Mr. Krieger is a frequent advisor to mayors and their planning staffs, and serves on a number of boards and commissions.
-Among these: Director of the NEA's Mayor's Institute in City Design, 1994-1999; Founder and co-director of the Large City Planners Institute, 1999-pr.; Boston Civic Design Commission, 1989-1987; Providence Capital Center Commission, 1990-1998; Vice President of the New England Holocaust Memorial 1989-2000; National Design Peer, General Services Administration, 2002-pr.; Historic Boston Incorporated, 2004-pr.; Joseph Riley Institute, Charleston, 2000-pr.; Chair of the Advisory Board at the Leventhal Map Center at the Boston Public Library.
+Among these: The U.S. Commission of Fine Arts, 2012-pr.; Director of the NEA's Mayor's Institute in City Design, 1994-1999; Founder and co-director of the Large City Planners Institute, 1999-pr.; Boston Civic Design Commission, 1989-1987; Providence Capital Center Commission, 1990-1998; Vice President of the New England Holocaust Memorial 1989-2000; Historic Boston Incorporated, 2004-pr.; The Norman B. Leventhal Map Center Board of Directors and Chair, Board of Review at the Boston Public Library; Joseph Riley Institute, Charleston, 2000-pr.; and as a Design Excellence Peer for the U.S. General Services Administration.